-As the Proposed Actions are expected to introduce approximately 20,349 residents and 10,050 workers compared to the No-Action condition, a detailed open space analysis for both a non-residential (1⁄2-mile) study area and residential (1⁄2-mile) study area was conducted.
+As the Proposed Actions are expected to introduce approximately 20,349 residents and 10,050 workers under the Reasonable Worst-Case Development Scenario (RWCDS), compared to the No-Action condition, a detailed open space analysis for both a non-residential (1⁄4-mile) study area and residential (1⁄2-mile) study area was conducted, pursuant to CEQR Technical Manual guidance.
 The detailed analysis determined that the Proposed Actions would result in a significant adverse indirect impact to total, passive, and active open space in the residential study area.

-In addition, the majority of the Affected Area and surrounding study areas are located in "walk gap" areas, i.e., areas that are not within walking distance of a public open space, and neither non-residential nor residential study areas meet the CEQR guidance for open space adequacy.
+In addition, the majority of the Affected Area and surrounding study areas are located in "walk gap" areas, i.e., areas that are not within walking distance of a public open space.
+In addition, both the non-residential and residential study areas do not currently meet the CEQR guidance for open space adequacy.
 For areas that are extremely lacking in open space, a decrease of as little as one percent may be considered significant.